 When you think of which animal makes the most profit then the grazing habits are extremely important.
 Most people will stick with growing goats for this reason, as they can eat almost anything and they tend to eat a lot less than cows.
 Although if you let them wander in your vegetable garden they will probably eat everything in no time.

 The gestation period for cows tends to be around 280 days, and if the cow is carrying a bull calf then the gestation period is even longer.
 The gestation period of goats is only around 150 days, and they tend to birth 2-3 babies.
-Both cows and goats can give birth around once a year, cows birth one calf, and the goats tend to give birth to 2-3 babies.
+Both cows and goats can give birth around once a year, cows birth one calf, and goats tend to give birth to 2-3 babies.
 The problem is that it is extremely difficult to get cows to make a calf the next year if it already gave birth, this would mean that in 30-40 days after giving birth it should get pregnant, which is highly unlikely.

 Generally speaking, a mature cow produces around 3 times more milk than an adult goat.
 So with a simple calculation, you can estimate the milk yield per year, both for your cows and your goats fairly easily.
 You can make different dairy products from cow and goat milk, although the dairy product made from goats milk tend to be around 3-5x times more expensive, this of course also depended on the region where you live and on the demand.

 A buck goat is a male goat, and sometimes it might become hyperactive and extremely destructive, but not dangerous.
-On the other hand, bulls can be extremely dangerous, this is most likely due to the high amount of testosterone which they have, and the bigger they are the more testosterone they have.
-Bulls that have been bottle-fed are extremely dangerous, as they consider you as a part of their family and when they angry they will attack.
+On the other hand, bulls can be extremely dangerous, this is most likely due to the high amount of testosterone they have, and the bigger they are the more testosterone they have.
+Bulls that have been bottle-fed are extremely dangerous, as they consider you as a part of their family and when they are angry they will attack.

 Far too often people who are new to homesteading do not think about what would they do if an animal dies, although they tend to die from time to time, especially while giving birth.
 Smaller animals like a goat can be made compost from it fairly easily.
 On the other hand, if a cow dies, you will need some heavy equipment to move it to the compost pile.
 Things get even more complicated during the wintertime when the ground is frozen.

 If the ground is frozen then you might be able to fit a goat into a freezer and wait for the spring, on the other hand, you won’t be able to put a cow into the freezer.
-If the cow is completely frozen, you won’t even be able to chop it up with a chainsaw, and don’t even think to make a bonfire as you will ruin the soil.
+If the cow is completely frozen, you won’t even be able to chop it up with a chainsaw and don’t even think to make a bonfire as you will ruin the soil.

 Most homesteaders tend to slaughter their animals during the fall, this way they do not have to feed the animals during the winter.
 Cows and goats are not picky eaters, they will eat most types of grass and weeds.
 The problem comes if there is a drought during the summer, which will limit the amount of hay you can harvest.
 Hay is fairly cheap, but if you have to buy hay for the winter you will most likely spend a small fortune on the shipping of the hay than on the hay itself.

-Generally speaking, cows tend to be fairly quiet trough the day, however, this is not the same case for goats.
+Generally speaking, cows tend to be fairly quiet throughout the day, however, this is not the same case for goats.
 Young goats tend to cry a lot, the more goats you have the higher will be the noise.
 If you are not used to goats crying then this can be a nightmare.
 Goats are social creatures and from time to time they will cry and scream, mature goats tend to channel their aggression into destroying the fence, and the young ones tend to cry a lot.

 Sooner or later you will have to transport your goats and cows, either to the veterinarian or to the market.
 If you have a pickup truck then you can easily transport a couple of goats at a time.
 For transporting cows you will need some heavy-duty transport as cows tend to be larger.
 Transporting bulls is extremely challenging as they tend to become fairly aggressive.
 Most homesteaders who have to transport cows tend to transport several cows at a time as transport is a lot cheaper this way.